HL7/PDDI-CDS/pages/_includes/documentation.md

 ## <span style="color:silver"> 8.4.0 </span> Level 2 Implementation - Digoxin + Cyclosporine Knowledge Artifact (semi-structured)

 As described under the Getting Started tab, the Level 2 Implementation proposal requires several changes to the current standard specifications.
 Changes to the CDS Hooks context are specified below.
 The Level 2 Implementation proposal for the Digoxin + Cyclosporine artifact is split into two separate services.
-Figures 9 and 10 depict the decision tree for warning indicators (i.e., green, orange, red) and contextual factors for both services (i.e., Medication Select and Medication Prescribe).
-The blue task boxes highlight the DetectedIssue status indicator, which informs the EHR  of additional needed resources (whether or not to fulfill the Medication Prescribe Service prefetch template), and Medication Prescribe Service if it needs to perform a FHIR server request in the event prefetch data are not provided in the request.
+Figures 9 and 10 depict the decision tree for warning indicators (i.e., green, orange, red) and contextual factors for both services (i.e., Order Select and Order Sign).
+The blue task boxes highlight the DetectedIssue status indicator, which informs the EHR  of additional needed resources (whether or not to fulfill the Order Sign Service prefetch template), and Order Sign Service if it needs to perform a FHIR server request in the event prefetch data are not provided in the request.
 Figure 11 depicts a Card display example.
-In this scenario, the `medication-prescribe` Cards are filtered since the clinician's action indicated that the patient was no longer taking digoxin.
+In this scenario, the `order-sign` Cards are filtered since the clinician's action indicated that the patient was no longer taking digoxin.

 <figure class="figure">
-<figcaption class="figure-caption"><strong>Figure 9: Digoxin + Cyclosporine medication-select logic </strong></figcaption>
+<figcaption class="figure-caption"><strong>Figure 9: Digoxin + Cyclosporine order-select logic </strong></figcaption>
   <a href = "assets/images/Digoxin_Cyclosporine_select.svg" target ="_blank" > <img src="assets/images/Digoxin_Cyclosporine_select.svg" class="figure-img img-responsive img-rounded center-block" alt="Digoxin_Cyclosporine_select.svg" /></a>
 </figure>

 <figure class="figure">
-<figcaption class="figure-caption"><strong>Figure 10: Digoxin + Cyclosporine medication-prescribe logic </strong></figcaption>
+<figcaption class="figure-caption"><strong>Figure 10: Digoxin + Cyclosporine order-sign logic </strong></figcaption>
   <a href = "assets/images/Digoxin_Cyclosporine_prescribe.svg" target ="_blank" > <img src="assets/images/Digoxin_Cyclosporine_prescribe.svg" class="figure-img img-responsive img-rounded center-block" alt="Digoxin_Cyclosporine_prescribe.svg" /></a>
 </figure>